You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

 Where did it happen?

-The story happened at the Temple of Jerusalem.
-In particular, it was near the gate named Beautiful (Acts 3:9, ESV).
+The story happened at the Temple of Jerusalem, particularly near its gate called Beautiful (Acts 3:9-10).

-And you’re right!
-This temple was the one Solomon built long ago (1 Kings 6, ESV).
+You’re probably wondering if this temple was the one Solomon built long ago (1 Kings 6).
+Yes, this was it.

-It had a history of several destructions.
-For instance, the first attempt was by the Babylonians (Jeremiah 39:8, KJV).
+It had a history of several destructions such as that by the Babylonians (Jeremiah 39:8).

 Talking to His disciples, He foretold that the temple would face another destruction.
-After which, He revealed to them the signs of the end as the Scriptures prophesied.
+Through this, He revealed to them the signs of the end as prophesied in the Scriptures.

 When did it happen?

-Peter and John were on their way to the Temple of Jerusalem (Acts 3:1, ESV).
-They wanted to attend the prayer time and mingle with the Jews and Christians (verses 42-47 of chapter 2).
+Peter and John were on their way to the Temple of Jerusalem to attend the prayer time and mingle with the Jews and Christians (Acts 2:42-47, 3:1).

-As you see, they had no intention to do a healing miracle.
+Obviously, they had no intention of performing a healing miracle.

 What was the lame man’s expectation?